FortuneM118/quebit-challenge/README.md

 ```

-The following YAML allows us to map the detection zones of each camera to a turning movement.
+The following YAML allows us to map the detector zones of each camera to a turning movement.
 Be aware that some turning movements are counted by multiple detection zones/cameras.

 ```yaml
 172.30.15.52: